-In case you’re wondering, Notre Dame is test optional for the 2022 and 2023 application cycles, and we do not have Greek fraternities or sororities.
+In case you’re wondering, Notre Dame continues to be test-optional for the 2023 application cycle, and we do not have Greek fraternities or sororities.
 And with that, I’ve freed up your list in order to focus on other topics!

 There are certainly broad questions that may be important to ask during your college search, such as, “What sets your university apart from other universities of a similar caliber?” or “What do students spend most of their time doing at your university?”

 However, the more specific you can make your question, the more helpful it may be.
 Often, the admissions counselor who is hosting your information session may answer your specific question and then speak more broadly about that topic.
 This will allow you to get answers about your personal interests or concerns, but also learn more about the community or resources.

 The hardest questions for us to answer are ones that are very broad or very vague.
 This is not because we do not have an answer, but rather that we have too many answers!